monome/docs/norns/study-0.md

   </summary>
   {: .text-delta }
 - `chimes = false` turns off the wind chimes
-- `delay_seq.length = 16` increases the length of the softcut delay length sequencer to sixteen steps
+- `delays.length = 16` increases the length of the softcut delay length sequencer to sixteen steps
-- `delay_seq[1] = 13` increases the size of the first delay sequencer column, which extends the length of the delay loop {:toc}
+- `delays[1] = 13` increases the size of the first delay sequencer column, which extends the length of the delay loop {:toc}
 </details>